CivicDataLab/IDS-DRR-Assam-Risk-Model/Scrapers/FRIMS_Daily_Reports_Scraper/README.md

 ## Scraped and cleaned data:
 1. FRIMS 2022: [IDEA-FRM past_damages](https://github.com/CivicDataLab/IDEA-FRM/tree/main/past_damages)

+## 2023
+Scraped till 25.06.2023
+Few issues with the scraped data - Infra damages
+1. South Salmara revenue circle is present in Dhubri district 25th June's FRIMS report.
+This is not as per maps.
+2. Minor discrepancies between overall number of damages reported in a district and number of individual damages reported in `Details` section.
+Check road damages in `Bongaigaon` on 25th June; `Cachar` on 23rd June for examples.
+3. `Dangtol` RC is present in `Bongaigaon` [20th June].
+This is not as per maps.
+Renamed it to `Bongaigaon` RC.

 If you want to contribute to the data sources or have any doubts with the data, please contact us at info@civicdatalab.in